 Participation in the scheme is voluntary, and no obligation is placed on a parent/guardian to participate.
 A parent/guardian's decision to participate is based on consideration of the value afforded by the scheme.

-Student Resource Scheme Forms
+Student Resource Scheme Form

 To find out what the Student Resource Fee covers, please download your relevant inclusion list located under the Student Resource Scheme folder located in our Documents section.
-The following categories can be found within the folder:

 Year Level/Subject Resource List